-My duties was more the housekeeping (daily cleaning, tidy up, laundry and other) and the care of our domestic animals.
-I had to help the boys with their homework sometimes, and to walk with them from the school (not so often).
-I had my own room, with all the facilities, were I had all my privacy.
+My duties were more the housekeeping (daily cleaning, tidy up, laundry and other) and the care of our domestic animals.
+I had to help the boys with their homework sometimes and to walk with them from school (not so often).
+I had my own room, with all the facilities, where I had all my privacy.
 I had a TV in my room, the access to the wireless internet when I wanted and the time and access to the computer (after few months I bought my own).

 I had evenings free and week-ends off.
 I started the evening classes at the School of Danish language after 3 weeks of my stay in Denmark, and where the fun has been started!
 Classmates from all over the world!
 New friends, week-ends out together.
 My host family was paying my monthly ticket for the bus and train to school and back, and that was great, because in Denmark transportation is expensive.

 My holidays were on time and I was traveling a lot in Europe.
 The summer in Denmark was amazing!
 Warm, sunshine, very green and a lot of BBQ :) I will never forget all the people I've met in Denmark, and I keep in touch with all of them.

 So, some advices for the girls that wish to apply for the aupair program:

 - Discuss with your host family about your duties and responsibilities before signing the contract.
 Read the contract very carefully.

 - Discuss the school and transportation payment (it’s important).